mcosovic/JuliaGrid.jl/docs/src/powerFlow/solution.md

 # [Power Flow Solution](@id powerFlowSolution)

 The solution of the power flow implies the calculation of the bus voltages.
-To obtain a solution, the framework requires the composite type `PowerSystem` with fields `bus`, `branch`, `generator`.
+To obtain a solution, the framework requires the composite type `PowerSystem` with fields `bus`, `branch`, and `generator`.
 In addition, depending on whether AC or DC power flow is used, `acModel` or `dcModel` is required.

 JuliaGrid stores results in the composite type `Result` with fields:
 * `bus`